 - mild pain medicine, such as paracetamol and non-steroidal anti-inflammatory drugs (NSAIDs)

 - strong pain medicine, such as morphine, oxycodone, hydromorphone and fentanyl

 - complementary therapies such as massage or meditation.

 You may also be given other types of medicine along with the main pain medicine.

 - a nerve block or epidurals (for pain that is difficult to manage).

-Palliative care specialists are highly experienced in the management of pain and won’t let you be in unrelieved pain.
+Palliative care specialists are highly experienced in managing pain and won’t let you suffer with unrelieved pain.
 Some people worry about becoming addicted to pain medicine, but this is not a concern with end-stage cancer.